85-year-old run over by truck on Upper West Side, in critical condition

-UPPER WEST SIDE, Manhattan (WABC) -- A Brinks armored truck struck an 85-year-old woman on Manhattan's Upper West Side.
+UPPER WEST SIDE, Manhattan (WABC) -- An 85-year-old woman is hospitalized after being hit by a Brinks armored truck on Manhattan's Upper West Side.

 Bystanders say the truck driver made a left turn from West 61st Street onto Broadway when the driver ran over the woman.